augcle/Playlist/README.md

 It then restructes the data based on some parameters and outputs it as a txt-file.
 In this example, a music playlist is used.

 The data is expected in the format "SONG NAME" - "ARTIST" with every new line containing a new song and artist.

+The terminal will output a bunch of gibberish, but the output file itself does not contain any error.